Online learning: Treatment - Safe use of pesticides

-- Dermal or skin exposure when chemical comes into direct contact with exposed skin, or where chemical soaks through clothing, or from handling recently treated stock.
+- Dermal or skin exposure occurs when chemical comes into direct contact with exposed skin, or where chemical soaks through clothing, or from handling recently treated stock.

-- Oral ingestion, most often by handling food without first washing hands or drinking from a water bottle that may have been contaminated with chemical.
+- Oral ingestion, occurs most often by handling food without first washing hands or drinking from a water bottle that may have been contaminated with chemical.

-- Inhalation of chemical fumes, particularly when mixing concentrate, or inhaling aerosol droplets formed during treatment of sheep.
+- Inhalation of chemical fumes, particularly occurs when mixing concentrate, or inhaling aerosol droplets formed during treatment of sheep.

 2. How do different application methods affect likely exposure to chemicals?

 If used according to label directions, backline applications generally pose the least risk of inadvertent chemical exposure.
 Watch out for leaking backpacks or application guns.

 With shower dips, hand-jetting and jetting races, deflected spray or overspray can wet operators.
 These methods also produce aerosol droplets that can be inhaled.
 Wetting from overspray while operating the on/off valve for the top and bottom nozzles appears to be a major risk for operators of shower dips.